pbklink/motif-core/etc/motif-core.api.md

     export function initaliseStatic(): void;
 }

-// Warning: (ae-missing-release-tag) "StringArrayCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StringArrayCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class StringArrayCorrectnessTableValue extends GenericCorrectnessTableValue<string[]> {
+export class StringArrayCorrectnessTableField extends CorrectnessTableField {
     // (undocumented)
-    protected createRenderValue(): StringArrayRenderValue;
+    protected compareDefined(left: TableValue, right: TableValue): number;
 }

-// Warning: (ae-missing-release-tag) "StringArrayDataItemTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StringArrayCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class StringArrayDataItemTableField extends CorrectnessTableField {
+export class StringArrayCorrectnessTableValue extends GenericCorrectnessTableValue<string[]> {
     // (undocumented)
-    protected compareDefined(left: TableValue, right: TableValue): number;
+    protected createRenderValue(): StringArrayRenderValue;
 }

 // Warning: (ae-missing-release-tag) "StringArrayRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)